 The U.S.MAIL van was marketed by H.Fishelov & Co. as a "joke" gift and the box is dated 1927.
 An example with rubber tyres has turned up, which must date from 1933.
 The McLEAN'S van was for a department store in Binghamton, who later also commissioned a version of the camelback Ford van (see part 6).
 Thanks to Steve Butler for information and photos about these two vans.

 The following paragraphs and table have been compiled from Clint's drafts of three articles on the subject (refs.1, 8 & 9).

 This is an historic photograph, the fourteen trucks shown never having been together in one place before (or, I dare say, since).
-(The Coffey's and McLean's trucks are omitted).
+(The Coffey's, McLean's and Dowst Bros. trucks are omitted).
 One of the trucks was only obtained on loan after deposit of a cash security bond well in excess of its value.
 In the fourth row, the model at the right is a flat photograph of the other side of the truck immediately to the left, this being the one bearing two different names.
 The photo was taken for Clint's 1984 article (ref.1).

 Most if not all of the special store vans were sold by Mr.Rollo Ballenger, who ran the New York office of the Dowst Manufacturing Company for many years.
 He did not drive a car, and went only to cities easily reached by train from New York.
 The minimum order was 5,000 pieces, which was also the commonest order.
 Most stores used them for promotional purposes, as a gift from their store Santa at Christmas time or as a premium with a pair of boy's shoes, and so on.
 J.C.Penney is said to have ordered 50,000 and sold them in their New York store for 9 cents, a penny under the usual price for the standard versions.
 Some have changed hands in recent years for prices somewhat higher!